ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/en.md

 When you are done editing, take some time to proofread your work.
 Go through the following quick checklist:

-- **Tone of delivery**: the osu! wiki articles, with rare exceptions, must be written using the neutral register.
+- **Tone of delivery**: the osu! wiki articles, with rare exceptions, must be written using a neutral register.
 - **Style and grammar**: the articles should be clear, understandable, and require no significant mental effort from the reader.
 Be consistent and avoid overcomplicated or abrupt sentences.
 Use editors with built-in spell checkers, such as [Google Docs](https://docs.google.com), to expose typos and grammatical or syntax errors.
 - **[Content parity](/wiki/Article_styling_criteria/Formatting#content-parity)**: translations must contain the same information as the original articles (differences in punctuation, wording, or formatting are obviously expected).
 Instead of changing the contents of the translation, [open an issue](https://github.com/ppy/osu-wiki/issues/new) or an extra pull request for the original if you feel it is incomplete, inaccurate, or outdated.
 - **Structure and formatting**: preview your article with a tool such as [jbt's Markdown Editor](https://jbt.github.io/markdown-editor/) to make sure it looks exactly how you wanted it to be.<!-- TODO(TicClick): we really need an article on markup features specific to the osu! wiki-->
 - **All images and other non-text files** must be [under 1 megabyte](/wiki/Article_styling_criteria/Formatting#file-size). **Screenshots** need to use the default osu! skin and [specific settings](/wiki/Article_styling_criteria/Formatting#screenshots-of-gameplay), including the maximum dimensions of 1280×720.

-For a complete list of rules, read [article styling criteria](/wiki/Article_styling_criteria).
+For a complete list of rules, read the [article styling criteria](/wiki/Article_styling_criteria).

 ## Pull request